McStasMcXtrace/iFit/Data/README.txt

-sv1850.scn: some IN14 neutron triple-axis spectrometer at the ILL (UPt3, QH scan) [text] sv1884.scn: some IN14 neutron triple-axis spectrometer at the ILL (UPt3, sample rotation scan) [text] sv4700.scn: some IN12 neutron triple-axis spectrometer at the ILL (bcc 4He, Energy scan) [text] tsl_0012_para-d.endf: a para-D2 thermal scattering cross section ENDF [text, ENDF] YIG_4A_corr_vana_spectre.inx: an INX example file obtained from IN5 tof at the ILL [text, INX].
+sv1850.scn: some IN14 neutron triple-axis spectrometer at the ILL (UPt3, QH scan) [text] sv1884.scn: some IN14 neutron triple-axis spectrometer at the ILL (UPt3, sample rotation scan) [text] sv4700.scn: some IN12 neutron triple-axis spectrometer at the ILL (bcc 4He, Energy scan) [text] TbMnO3.m: a SpinW example of TbMnO3 tsl_0012_para-d.endf: a para-D2 thermal scattering cross section ENDF [text, ENDF] YIG_4A_corr_vana_spectre.inx: an INX example file obtained from IN5 tof at the ILL [text, INX]. zstat1.nii: a NifTi MRI volume